Custom component - CustomComponent

 * fields:

-* **domId** - the component's ID in the application's DOM structure
+* **domId** - component ID in the application's DOM structure

-* **translations** - map of translations defined at component creation stage
+* **translations** - translation map defined at the component creation stage

 * **componentId** - map of component input parameters

-* **componentData** - map of the component's internal data (allows preserving the component's state)
+* **componentData** - map of internal component data (allows preserving component state)

-* **componentInput** - map of the component's input data (keys are defined in the **Inputs** section, separated by commas)&#x20;
+* **componentInput** - map of component input data (keys are defined in section **Inputs** separated by commas)

 * methods:

-* getValue() - retrieves the component's current value
+* getValue() - retrieves the current component value

-* setValue(value) - sets the component's current value
+* setValue(value) - sets the current component value

-* querySelector(query) - returns the DOM element of the component that matched the selector.
+* querySelector(query) - returns the component DOM structure element that matched the selector.

-* putData(key, value) - sets a specified value (value) under the key (key) in the component data map - client-side only in the browser
+* putData(key, value) - sets a given value under the key (key) in the component data map - browser client side only

-* saveData(key, value) - sets a specified value (value) under the key (key) in the component data map - also on the server side
+* saveData(key, value) - sets a given value under the key (key) in the component data map - also on the server side

-* getData(key) - retrieves the value stored under the key (key) in the component data map
+* getData(key) - retrieves the value specified under the key (key) in the component data map

-* translate(key) - returns the translation from the translations map
+* translate(key) - returns a translation from the translation map

-* clean() - cleans the scope object when it is no longer used by the CustomComponent
+* clean() - clears the scope object when it is no longer used by the CustomComponent

 * callServiceProxy(serviceName, params) - allows calling ServiceProxy and ScriptService services synchronously